-- To use the drilling only mode, rotate the application selector collar until the drill symbol appears in line with the arrow.
-NOTE: The number selected on the torque selector collar has no effect on operation of the drill in drilling mode. - tor s 2 4 - 3.
-To use the driving screws mode rotate the application selector collar until the drive symbol appears in line with the arrow.
-Then rotate the torque selector collar until the desired clutch setting appears in line with the arrow.
+- To use the drilling only mode, rotate the torque selector collar until the drill symbol appears in line with the arrow. - To use the driving screws mode rotate torque selector collar until the desired clutch setting appears in line with the arrow.

 The adjustable clutch, when properly adjusted, will slip at a preset torque to prevent driving the screw too deep into different materials and to prevent damage to the screw or tool.

-The torque specifications shown here are approximate values obtained with a fully charged battery pack.
+The torgue specifications shown here are approximate values obtained with a fully charged battery pack.